It can bring on breathing and swallowing problems, and in some cases sores on the skin.

 - A ventilator.
-You’ll only need this if your symptoms are very severe and make it difficult to breathe.
+You’ll only need this if your symptoms are very severe and make it hard to breathe.

 - Bedrest.
-Typically, you will need to rest for four to six weeks.
+Typically, you’ll need to rest for 4 to 6 weeks.

 - Isolation.
 No one can come near you while you’re still infectious.

-The doctor will also need to treat all of your immediate family members if you’re diagnosed with diphtheria.
-This will involve making sure that they all have the vaccine against diphtheria and giving them booster shots if they do.
-They’ll also be given antibiotics to make sure that the bacteria doesn’t spread.
+The doctor will also need to treat your close family members if you’re diagnosed with diphtheria.
+That involves making sure they all have the vaccine against diphtheria and giving them booster shots if they do.
+They’ll also get antibiotics to make sure that the bacteria doesn’t spread.